aertsimon90/Zevihanthosa/README.md

-# Zevianthosa
+# Zevihanthosa

-## What is Zevianthosa?
+What is Zevihanthosa?

-Zevianthosa is an advanced artificial intelligence system developed by aertsimon90.
+Zevihanthosa is an advanced artificial intelligence system developed by aertsimon90.
 It is designed to push the boundaries of machine learning by creating a flexible, adaptive, and highly efficient AI architecture.
-The core feature of Zevianthosa is its dynamic, weight-based learning process, enhanced by a momentum-driven training mechanism, which improves learning speed and accuracy.
+The core feature of Zevihanthosa is its dynamic, weight-based learning process, enhanced by a momentum-driven training mechanism, which improves learning speed and accuracy.
 The model also integrates customizable activation functions and multiple decision-making strategies, providing flexibility for various tasks.

-The Zevianthosa framework supports both single-layer and multi-layer architectures, allowing it to be tailored to a wide range of applications.
+The Zevihanthosa framework supports both single-layer and multi-layer architectures, allowing it to be tailored to a wide range of applications.
 With a strong focus on scalability, this AI system is designed to evolve and improve continuously through updates, enhancing its performance for diverse use cases.

-## Current Models and Versions
+Current Models and Versions

-### Latest Release: ZevihaNut/1.3
+Latest Release: ZevihaNut/1.3

-ZevihaNut/1.3 is the latest iteration of the Zevianthosa AI framework, introducing key enhancements:
+ZevihaNut/1.3 is the latest iteration of the Zevihanthosa AI framework, introducing key enhancements:

 New Activation Function: A new bisigmoid activation function has been introduced, which outputs values between -1 and 1, offering better scalability and adaptability in decision-making.